DoubleCouponDay/Chunkus/README.md

     `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Current\Bin\msbuild.exe`

-Install Rust lang so that you can use the `cargo` tool to work with the discord-v folder as a rust project.
+Install Rust lang so that you can use the `cargo` tool to work with the rust part.

 ```
     rustup target add x86_64-unknown-linux-musl